Z-Cars: Theme music

 The Z-Cars theme tune was arranged by Fritz Spiegl and his then wife, composer Bridget Fry, from the traditional Liverpool folk song "Johnny Todd".
 It was released on record in several versions in 1962.
-Johnny Keating's version (Piccadilly Records, 7N.35032) sold the best, reaching No. 8 on the Record Retailer chart and as high as No. 5 on some UK charts, whilst the Norrie Paramor Orchestra's version, on Columbia DB 4789, peaked at No. 33.
+Johnny Keating's version (Piccadilly Records, 7N.35032) sold the best, reaching No. 8 on the Record Retailer chart and as high as No. 5 on some UK charts, while the Norrie Paramor Orchestra's version, on Columbia DB 4789, peaked at No. 33.
 A vocal version of the theme, using the original ballad's words, was released by cast member James Ellis on Philips Records PB 1230; this missed the charts.

 The song in Spiegl and Fry's arrangement is used as an anthem by English football clubs Everton and Watford, playing as the teams enter the pitch for their home games, at Goodison Park and Vicarage Road respectively.
+It is also used for similar purposes at the Borough Park home of Workington A.F.C.

 The tune has also been used as music for the hymn "Father, Hear the Prayer We Offer".

 After Z-Cars

-Softly, Softly, a spin-off, focused on the regional crime squad, and ran until 1969, when it was again revised and became Softly, Softly: Taskforce, running until 1976.
+Softly, Softly, a 1965 spin-off, focused on the regional crime squad, and ran until 1969, when it was again revised and became Softly, Softly: Task Force, running until 1976.
 The character of Barlow (Stratford Johns) was one of the best-known figures in British television in the 1960s and 1970s.
-He was given several seasons of his own solo series, Barlow at Large (later Barlow) which ran from 1971 to 1975.
+He was given four seasons of his own solo series, Barlow at Large (later Barlow) which ran from 1971 to 1975.
 Barlow joined Watt (Frank Windsor) for the 1973 serial Jack the Ripper.
-The serial's success led to a further spin-off entitled Second Verdict in which Barlow and Watt looked into unsolved cases and unsafe convictions.
+The serial's success led to a further spin-off titled Second Verdict in which Barlow and Watt looked into unsolved cases and unsafe convictions.

 Windsor made a final appearance as Watt in the last episode of Z-Cars, "Pressure", in September 1978, with Robins (John Phillips), the detective chief superintendent from the original series who had risen to chief constable.
 Jeremy Kemp, Brian Blessed, Joseph Brady and Colin Welland also appeared, though not as their original characters.